YasinShafiei/YasinShafiei/README.md

 <h1 align="center">Hi 👋, I'm Yasin Shafiei</h1>
-<h3 align="center">A 15 year-old Artificial Intelligence Developer and Architect with Python!</h3>
+<h3 align="center">A 16 year-old Artificial Intelligence Developer and Architect with Python!</h3>
 I love programming an I love AI.
 I pushed my age limitations and started learning programming and AI and now I'm a professional develpoer and Architect! <br>
 My main skill is Deep Learning & Neural Networks and most of my projects are based on them! <br>
-My goal is to make friendly and useful AI systems that can make people's lives easier.
+The main goal is to make friendly and useful AI systems that can make people's lives easier.
 In this field, I have CS50xAI certificate from harvard university.
 This was the first certificate that I got.
 I've also got the Deep Learaning Specialization, GAN Specialization, and TensorFlow advanced techniques and Tensorflow Develpoer cerificates from Coursera!
 Recently I recieved the Self-Driving Cars certificate from University of Toronto! <br>